 Dual Incoming Call

-This is a special case, where the headset is already servicing an incoming call and another call is received from another device/master.
-In this case, the headset will take an intelligent call based on the application implementation in headset firmware.
-Based on the priority of the device, the second call might be addressed, and the first call Bluetooth will be disconnected as per simple multipoint.
-As per advanced multipoint, headset can put the first call on hold and accept the second call from second master.
+This is a special case in multipoint Bluetooth where the headset is already servicing an incoming call and another call is received from the other master.
+In this case, the headset will take an intelligent call based on the multi profile specification implementation in headset firmware.
+Based on the priority of the device, the second call might be addressed and the first call Bluetooth disconnected as per simple multipoint Bluetooth.
+As per advanced multipoint Bluetooth, the headset can put the first call on hold and accept the second call from the second master.

 Bluetooth Dual Incoming call